rwth-afu/UniPagerLED/README.md

-# RustPagerLED
+# UniPagerLED
 Front panel status LED

 A software that connects to the websocket interface of RustPager and controls front panel LED with function
-* RustPager running (means Websocket connection is up and running)
+* UniPager running (means Websocket connection is up and running)
 * Connected to DAPNET-Core
 * Transmitting